liusvincent/peer-connect/README.md

 For a detailed explanation, see [`docs/architecture.md`](docs/architecture.md).

+## Documentation

+Additional documentation is available in the [`docs`](docs) directory.
+It covers the system design, architectural decisions, design patterns, and overall code structure of the project.

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See [`LICENSE`](LICENSE) for details.